 After separating from the Humane Society, she formed Friends of the Pitt County Animal Shelter (a.k.a.
 Pitt Friends) to focus exclusively on rescuing from the Pitt County Animal Shelter.

 Sherry Sheldon has been a key member since joining Pitt Friends.
 She passionately advocates, fundraises and pursues the pulling of special needs/medical cases into our foster system.
 She takes time training our new volunteers and making sure they have what they need to care for our fosters.
 She's also more than likely one of the faces you've met at our adoption events, as she actively searches to find our dogs forever homes.

-Joy Hill has been with the group several years as a valuable foster home.
-She'll take in anything and everything regardless of age, breed or condition.
-Currently, she handles our group's medication reserves, such as heartworm treatments, flea prevention, and vaccines.
+Joy Hill has been with the group since 2018 as a valuable foster home.
+She'll take in anyone and everyone regardless of age, breed or condition.
+She also manages our group's medication reserves, such as heartworm treatments, flea prevention, and vaccines.
 Joy also takes her fosters with her to work where she is a school media coordinator!

 Pitt Friends runs solely on the dedication and time of its volunteers.
 They brave harsh weather and other difficulties in trying to achieve their goal of reducing the number of homeless pets.
 Let's give them a round of applause!!

 We are always looking for new volunteers!
 Click Below and email us if interested in volunteering: